suefeng/calculator/README.md

 > A calculator project

 Here's a calculator app built with Vue.js, with Jest unit tests and Nightwatch e2e tests.
+This is an interactive calculator that can be used with button clicking as well as the keyboard.
+The ? button shows you the shortcuts for each button.
+Number buttons map directly with their keyboard values.
+This is screen reader friendly as well.

-The article about this app can be found here: https://suefeng.com/portfolio/calculator/
+The article about this app can be found here:

+https://suefeng.com/portfolio/calculator/

 The app can be found here:

 https://suefeng.com/demos/play/calculator/dist/#/

 ## Build Setup